workcontrolgit/TemplateKissAPI/README.md

 4. Swagger for WebAPI documentation and testing
 6. GenFu for mock data and rapid webapi prototype

-Instructions to use the template
+## Instructions to use the template
 1. Download and install the template
 2. Create new project using the template
 3. Create database and table using the db_script.sql (find in the solution root folder)
 4. Run the solution

+For instructions to dowload and use the template from Visual Studio marketplace, visit Medium blog https://fuji-nguyen.medium.com/rapid-prototype-asp-net-708df7a59a3?sk=6965ff020c90a8fa40b67254998aaf83